alessandrosp/shingiron/docs/_places/rapport.md

   - Cocktail Bar
 reviews:
   - author: Alessandro
-    content: Music: very good.
+    content: "Music: very good.
 Interior design: good.
 Service: average.
 Drinks: bad.
 The fact you can still smoke inside: very bad.
-Uninspired and thus uninspiring, this bar is as meh as any place can get.
+Uninspired and thus uninspiring, this bar is as meh as any place can get."
     when: 2021-11-06
     verdict: 2
   - author: Lorenzo